District & College Equal Education Opportunity Policy

 Inquiries regarding compliance and/or grievance procedures and requests for the elevation and addition of sports may be directed to the Los Medanos College Title IX Officer and Section 504/ADA Coordinator:

 Formal Procedure: Students also have the right to file a formal unlawful discrimination complaint.
-The Senior Dean will provide students with the District complaint form and forward the completed form to the District Vice Chancellor of Human Resources.
+The Vice President will provide students with the District complaint form and forward the completed form to the District Vice Chancellor of Human Resources.
 Upon receipt of a formal complaint, the District will immediately notify the State Chancellor’s Office.
 Within 10 calendar days of receipt, the District will commence an investigation of the complaint and notify the complainant.
 The District has 90 calendar days in which to investigate the complaint and report the administrative findings to the complainant and the State Chancellor’s Office.
 The complainant may appeal the administrative determination to the District Governing Board within 15 calendar days of notice of such determination.
 The District Governing Board has 45 calendar days in which to act on the appeal.

 For more information about these policies below please visit the district office website.

 - Non discrimination - Board Policy 2001

 - Unlawful Discrimination and Sexual Harassment - Board Policy 2002

 - Equal Employment Opportunity - Board Policy 2052

 - Interim Nondiscrimination Procedures and Faculty and Staff Diversity Program (FDSP) - Human Resources Procedure 1010.01

 - Unlawful Discrimination Complaint Form - on the District Office HR webpage